Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Population of Nearby Black Holes

 Combining these estimates, the nearest black hole may lie at $\sim 10$-20~ly (from \citealt{2013MNRAS.430.1538F}) or $\sim 20$-40~ly (from \citealt{2025ApJ...988L..12M}).
 However, the latter approach may overestimate the distance, as the local stellar mass density $\rho_{\rm star}$ does not account for remnant mass (e.g., neutron stars and black holes) or ejected material.
 Since the Solar neighborhood lacks very young stars, the original massive stars have already evolved, leaving a lower present-day $\rho_{\rm star}$ than in star-forming regions, potentially biasing the inferred black hole distance upward.

-The location of the Solar System within a spiral arm further influences these estimates.
-Although the mass density in spiral arms is only $\sim 20$-30\% higher than in inter-arm regions, massive star formation -- and thus black hole production -- is significantly enhanced there.
-This is evidenced by the concentration of black hole low-mass X-ray binaries in spiral arms~\citep[e.g.,][]{2025MNRAS.541..553A}.
-If we assume black holes are confined to spiral arms (which occupy $\sim 20\%$ of the Galactic disk volume), the effective volume $V_{\rm Gal}$ in the model of \citet{2013MNRAS.430.1538F} reduces to $\sim 40$~kpc$^3$.
-The average volume per black hole then becomes 40-400~pc$^3$, and the expected distance to the nearest black hole drops to 1.7-3.6~pc (5.5-12~ly).
+The location of the Solar System within a spiral arm may further influence these estimates.
+Indeed, it is remarkable that all known black hole low-mass X-ray binaries are located in spiral arms~\citep[e.g.,][]{2025MNRAS.541..553A}.
+Unlike black hole high-mass X-ray binaries, which must be young systems because their companion stars are massive and have correspondingly short lifetimes, black hole low-mass X-ray binaries can be very old systems.
+This fact is unlikely to be coincidental, even though spiral arms may be transient structures.
+If such a spatial preference also holds for isolated black holes, we should expect a higher black hole density in spiral arms.
+Assuming for simplicity that black holes are confined to spiral arms (which occupy $\sim 20\%$ of the Galactic disk volume), the effective volume $V_{\rm Gal}$ in the model of \citet{2013MNRAS.430.1538F} reduces to $\sim 40$~kpc$^3$.
+The average volume per black hole then becomes 40–400~pc$^3$, and the expected distance to the nearest black hole drops to 1.7–3.6~pc (5.5–12~ly).

 Applying a similar correction to the approach of \citet{2025ApJ...988L..12M}, we assume a stellar mass in the spiral arms of $M_{\rm star} \sim 1.5 \cdot 10^{10}~M_\odot$ and negligible black holes elsewhere.
 Then $V_{\rm BH}$ ranges from 400~pc$^3$ to 4,000~pc$^3$, implying the nearest black hole lies within 4.6-9.8~pc, with an expected distance of 3.7-7.8~pc (12-25~ly).
 Thus, if black holes are concentrated in spiral arms, the nearest one could be as close as $\sim 6$-12~ly (per \citealt{2013MNRAS.430.1538F}) or $\sim 12$-25~ly (per \citealt{2025ApJ...988L..12M}).
 While this scenario likely overestimates the local black hole density, it suggests that the true density may be higher than inferred from a smooth Galactic model.